beverand/100-devs-group-project-todos/README.md

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+- Work as a team and utilize MVC arquitecture,
 ---

 # Who is this for?